cupid-ide/cupid/nuopcdocs/overview.rst

 and therefore able to communicate with other NUOPC components in a coupled system.

-This documentation will help you understand the steps required to add a :term:`NUOPC Model cap` to an existing model.
+This documentation will help you understand the steps required to add a NUOPC Model cap to an existing model.
 The NUOPC Model *cap* is simply a Fortran module with certain required subroutines.
 We call it a "cap" because it sits on top of your model code and mediates interactions of your model with the coupling infrastructure.